What undergraduate courses are offered at U of M?

 A student’s grade point average (GPA) at the University of Michigan is determined by the grades earned at the University of Michigan.
 A student’s scholastic standing is determined by the number of credit hours taken and the grades attained in those courses.
 Please visit the College of Engineering’s Scholastic Standing website for official rules and regulations.

 If you repeat a course that you have already passed, the course and grade will appear on the transcript, but no additional credit will be earned.
-A student repeating a course they previously failed will receive no additional credit.
-Both grades are used in computing the grade point average.
+If you received a C or higher in a MECHENG course and wish to repeat the course, you must submit a department petition and please know that your second grade will not be factored in to your grade point average.
+A student repeating a course to fulfill the degree requirements will have both grades used in computing the grade point average on the transcript.
+Please refer to the College of Engineering Bulletin for further information on Repeating Courses.

 Students cannot attempt an ME course more than two times without permission of the ME Undergraduate Chair, beginning Fall 2017.
 An attempt includes, but is not limited to, a notation of any letter grade (“A-E”), withdraw (“W”), Pass/Fail (“P”/”F”), Transfer (“T”), or Incomplete (“I”) posted on student U-M transcript.
 If a student had taken a course twice (or more) prior to Fall 2017, their next attempt during or after the Fall 2017 term will count as the last allowed attempt at that course.